-- (4) A client account must be: - (a) a bank account at a branch (or a bank's head office) in England and Wales; or - (b) a building society account at a branch (or a society's head office) in England and Wales. - (5) There are two types of client account: - (a) a "separate designated client account", which is an account for money relating to a single client, other person or trust, and which includes in its title, in addition to the requirements of rule 14(3) above, a reference to the identity of the client, other person or trust; and - (b) a "general client account", which is any other client account. - Before opening a client account, a licensed body must enter into a written agreement with the bank or building society acknowledging that the account will hold client money, and that the bank or building society shall not have any recourse or right against the money standing to its credit in respect of any liability of the licensed body to the bank or building society, other than a liability in connection with the account.
-This requirement must also be complied with by a firm which becomes a licensed body, whether opening new client accounts or using its existing client accounts.
-The licensed body must ensure that the agreement is kept on foot.]
-[New rule required if section 85 of the Solicitors Act 1974 is not extended to licensed bodies by an Order made under section 69 of the Legal Services Act 2007.] - (7) The clients of a licensed body must be informed at the outset of the retainer, or during the course of the retainer as appropriate, if the licensed body is (or becomes) owned by a bank or building society and its client account is held at

-- that bank or building society (or another bank or building society in the same group). - (8) Money held in a client account must be immediately available, even at the sacrifice of interest, unless the client otherwise instructs, or the circumstances clearly indicate otherwise.
+- 13.4 A client account must be: - (a) a bank account at a branch (or a bank's head office) in England and Wales; or - (b) a building society account at a branch (or a society's head office) in England and Wales. - 13.5 There are two types of client account: - (a) a "separate designated client account", which is an account for money relating to a single client, other person or trust, and which includes in its title, in addition to the requirements of rule 13.3 above, a reference to the identity of the client, other person or trust; and - (b) a "general client account", which is any other client account. - 13.6 [Deleted] - 13.7 The clients of a licensed body must be informed at the outset of the retainer, or during the course of the retainer as appropriate, if the licensed body is (or becomes) owned by a bank or building society and its client account is held at that bank or building society (or another bank or building society in the same group). - 13.8 Money held in a client account must be immediately available, even at the sacrifice of interest, unless the client otherwise instructs, or the circumstances clearly indicate otherwise.

-- (i) [deleted] - (ii) In the case of in-house practice, any client account should include the names of all solicitors or registered European lawyers held out on the notepaper as principals.
+(i) In the case of in-house practice, any client account should include the names of all solicitors or registered European lawyers held out on the notepaper as principals.
 The names of other employees who are solicitors or registered European lawyers may also be included if so desired.
-Any person whose name is included will have to be included on the accountant's report. - (iii) [deleted] - (iv) A firm may have any number of separate designated client accounts and general client accounts. - (v) [deleted] - (vi) Compliance with rule 14(1) to (4) ensures that clients [of a recognised body or recognised sole practitioner], as well as the bank or building society, have the protection afforded by section 85 of the Solicitors Act 1974.
-[Rule 14(6) seeks to give protection, similar to that afforded by section 85, to clients of licensed bodies.]
-[Changes required if section 85 of the Solicitors Act 1974 is not extended to licensed bodies by an Order made under section 69 of the Legal Services Act 2007].
+Any person whose name is included will have to be included on the accountant's report.

+- (ii) A firm may have any number of separate designated client accounts and general client accounts. - (iii) Compliance with rule 13.1 to 13.4 ensures that clients, as well as the bank or building society, have the protection afforded by section 85 of the Solicitors Act 1974 or article 4 of the Legal Services Act 2007 (Designation as a Licensing Authority) (No. 2) Order 2011 as appropriate.

-Rule 15 - Use of a client account
+Rule 14: Use of a client account

-- (1) Client money must without delay be paid into a client account, and must be held in a client account, except when the rules provide to the contrary (see rules 9, 10, 16, 17, 19 and 21). - (2) Only client money may be paid into or held in a client account, except: - (a) an amount of the firm's own money required to open or maintain the account; - (b) an advance from the firm to fund a payment on behalf of a client or trust in excess of funds held for that client or trust, the sum becomes client money on payment into the account (for interest on client money, see rule 24(3)(e)); - (c) money to replace any sum which for any reason has been drawn from the account in breach of rule 22; the replacement money becomes client money on payment into the account; - (d) interest which is paid into a client account to enable payment from the client account of all money owed to the client; and - (e) a cheque in respect of damages and costs, made payable to the client, which is paid into the client account pursuant to the Law Society's Conditional Fee Agreement; the sum becomes client money on payment into the account (but see rule 19(1)(e) for the transfer of the costs element from client account);
+- 14.1 Client money must without delay be paid into a client account, and must be held in a client account, except when the rules provide to the contrary (see rules 8, 9, 15, 16, 17 and 19). - 14.2 Only client money may be paid into or held in a client account, except: - (a) an amount of the firm's own money required to open or maintain the account; - (b) an advance from the firm to fund a payment on behalf of a client or trust in excess of funds held for that client or trust; the sum becomes client money on payment into the account (for interest on client money, see rule 22.2(c)); - (c) money to replace any sum which for any reason has been drawn from the account in breach of rule 20; the replacement money becomes client money on payment into the account; - (d) interest which is paid into a client account to enable payment from the client account of all money owed to the client; and - (e) a cheque in respect of damages and costs, made payable to the client, which is paid into the client account pursuant to the Society's Conditional Fee Agreement; the sum becomes client money on payment into the account (but see rule 17.1(e) for the transfer of the costs element from client account);

-and except when the rules provide to the contrary (see note (iv) below).
+and except when the rules provide to the contrary (see guidance note (ii) below).